2027 UEFA European Under-21 Championship qualification Group B

-Group B of the 2027 UEFA European Under-21 Championship qualifying competition consists of six teams: Portugal, Czechia, Bulgaria, Scotland, Azerbaijan, and Gibraltar.
+Group B of the 2027 UEFA European Under-21 Championship qualifying competition consists of six teams: Portugal, Czech Republic, Bulgaria, Scotland, Azerbaijan, and Gibraltar.
 The composition of the nine groups in the qualifying group stage was decided by the draw held on 6 February 2025 at the UEFA headquarters in Nyon, Switzerland, with the teams seeded according to their coefficient ranking.